 This amendment prescribes the accounting requirements when an entity obtains control of a business that met the definition of a joint operation immediately before the date at which control is obtained.
-In such a situation, the entity should apply the accounting requirements applicable to business combinations achieved in stages, which includes remeasuring in accordance with SFRS(I) 3 the entire interest in the joint operation that was held prior to the date at which control is obtained.
-This amendment is applicable to business combinations for which the acquisition date is on or after the beginning of the first annual reporting period beginning on or after 1 January 2019.
-Earlier application is permitted.
+In such a situation, the entity should apply the a ccounting requirements applicable to business combinations achieved in stages, which includes remeasuring in accordance with SFRS(I) 3 the entire interest in the joint operation that was held prior to the date at which control is obtained.